7 Signs You Need to Go See Your Doctor

 • Shortness of breath

-• You have suffered an injury to your spine or head
+• A severe injury, including an injury to your spine or head

 “Keep in mind that this list does not include all of the signs that you should go to see your doctor.
 Listen to your gut: if you are not feeling well or you have symptoms that are worsening or not going away, it is important to discuss them with your doctor,” says Dr. Wuu.